edgarjcfn/dev_workshop/Session_2/Chapter3.md

  Disclaimer: because this workshop is aimed towards business people working at a tech startup, I'm going to make some analogies comparing our code with spreadsheets (as in Excel or Google Sheets).
 So if you're not really familiar with these softwares, I apologize in advance.

+ I will show some examples on the text below, but you can find working code on the `Session_2/References` folder.
+I suggest that

  ## Exercise 1 - Declarations

  The code below shows how to store a value in a variable called `my_variable` and a constant called `my_constant`